-Identity & access management

-AWS Identity & Access Management (IAM)

-Commvault requires an AWS IAM user or role to perform protection of AWS resources and supports a least privilege approach to refining permissions to only the AWS products that will be protected by Commvault software.
-Commvault supports AWS Secure Token Service (STS) to obtain temporary credentials during protection activities.

-Commvault does not recover users, groups, roles, or policies definitions.
+Identity & access management AWS Identity & Access Management (IAM) Commvault requires an AWS IAM user or role to perform protection of AWS resources and supports a least privilege approach to refining permissions to only the AWS products that will be protected by Commvault software.
+Commvault supports AWS Commvault does not recover users, groups, roles, or policies definitions.